-- iii.
+- 8. Federal Contribution - a.
+The federal contribution shall be equivalent to the total of federal grant aid a student is awarded during the same award year from the following programs only: - i.
+Federal Pell Grant; - ii.
+Federal Supplemental Educational Opportunity Grant (FSEOG); and - iii.
 Teacher Education Assistance for College and Higher Education (TEACH) Grant. - b.
 Under no circumstances shall the federal contribution include the amount the student is awarded in student loans. - 9.
 Guidelines for Awarding and Disbursing SSOG funds - a.
 Only students who are enrolled in 12 or more credits that count toward their program of study are eligible to receive an SSOG disbursement. - b.
 A student who previously earned a bachelor's degree is not eligible to receive the SSOG award. - c.
-A student with Deferred Action for Childhood Arrivals (DACA) status may be eligible for the SSOG award.
-Such students must complete the FAFSA and identify themselves to the institutional financial aid office as having DACA status.
-DACA students must provide documentation they have been granted Deferred Action for Childhood Arrivals before they can be awarded an SSOG grant. - d.
 A student placed into remedial math or English pursuant to Title 4, Chapter 16, Section 1 of the Handbook is not eligible for SSOG until all such remedial coursework is completed.
-However, enrollment in corequisite coursework where academic support is provided to students while enrolled in college gateway courses shall be considered college level courses for purposes of SSOG eligibility. - e.
+However, enrollment in corequisite coursework where academic support is provided to students while enrolled in college gateway courses shall be considered college level courses for purposes of SSOG eligibility. - d.
 SSOG funds to eligible students will be awarded by ascending EFC up to 8500 and in the following priority tiers until available funds are exhausted. - i.
 Tier 1: eligible students who are enrolled in at least 15 credit hours per semester; - ii.
 Tier 2: eligible students who are enrolled in less than 15 credit hours in their final semester prior to graduation who self-identify to the Financial Aid Office and previously received the award; and - iii.
 Tier 3: eligible students who are enrolled in at least 12 but less than 15 credit hours per semester.